Dr Kovila Coopamootoo

 Most of her research involves designing and running lab and online studies to investigate user privacy and security, in particular understanding attitude and drivers of behaviour (including emotional states, efficacy, fatigue, stress and cognitive effort).
 This line of research targets supporting and empowering users towards privacy and optimum security.
 She is also interested in engineering privacy by design.

-Latest published article: Why Privacy is all But Forgotten - An Empirical Study of Privacy and Sharing Attitude (at Privacy Enhancing Technologies Symposium 2017).
+Latest published article: Why Privacy is all But Forgotten - An Empirical Study of Privacy & Sharing Attitude (at Privacy Enhancing Technologies Symposium 2017).

-Latest accepted article: An Empirical Investigation of Security Fatigue - The Case of Password Choice after Solving a CAPTCHA (to appear at Learning from Authoritative Security Experiments Results - LASER 2017).
+An Empirical Investigation of Security Fatigue - The Case of Password Choice after Solving a CAPTCHA (under publication Learning from Authoritative Security Experiments Results - LASER 2017).

 2. Science of Security - Evidence-Based Methods for Security and Privacy